dieterich-lab/sprinx/README.md

 # sprinx

-sprinx assigns Sprinzl coordinates to tRNA sequences.
-It is a component of the qutrna2 pipeline, presented here as a standalone package for transparency and reuse.
+Sprinzl numbering is the standard positional scheme for describing tRNA structure across species. sprinx assigns Sprinzl coordinates to tRNA sequences.
+It's a component of the QutRNA2 pipeline, usable standalone or as a QutRNA2 dependency.

 ## What it does